 By Mr. Steven P Stover (INSCOM)February 7, 2018

-Sgt.
+According to Sgt.
 Maj.
-Jesse Potter, the operations sergeant major for the 780th Military Intelligence Brigade (Cyber), said that although this is the ninth rotation since 2015, it has been an iterative process to best replicate real-world operations, and more is being learned each time a rotation is conducted.
+Jesse Potter, the S3 operations sergeant major for the 780th Military Intelligence Brigade (Cyber), it has been an iterative process, learning more each time about developing tactical training that mirrors real world operations.

 "Having been involved in all the previous CSCB rotations -- and every rotation is a learning event -- one of the big learning points is, in this specific rotation, the use of cyber enabled kinetic effects," said Potter.
 "That is, the commander understands cyber is not only good for intelligence, but provides him with a sensor-to-shooter link that he is able to then leverage against High-Payoff Targets (HPTs).
 In other words, using cyber to gain access, to be able to see HPTs, and then to use that in concert with other capabilities to be able to geographically locate and neutralize HPTs is a technique that had not been done in previous rotations."

 Maj.
 Wayne Sanders, the ARCYBER CSCB chief, gave an example of how that plays out for Tactical Cyber Counterfire missions.
 He said the defensive cyber operations (DCO) team was noticing anomalous activity on the brigade's network at certain times -- usually late at night.
 The brigade intelligence section knew who the cyber threat actors were, but because there was a lack of touch points between the intelligence section and the network defenders, they never they never put the two together.